The Bottom Line

 The mazes include graphic special effects of actors stabbing, sawing, slicing and eating the body parts of other actors and realistic dummies, (including a couple being stabbed having sex when I was there).
 This is not for kids!

 There are special shows created for the event and popular rides like Transformers, The Simpsons, The Mummy and Jurassic Park are running, but the highlight for me was theTerror Tram, which also gets revamped every year.
 On our visit, the tram dumped us off on a path through the Friday the 13th campground; Norman and Mother Bates awaited us at the Psycho house and multiple Freddy Krugers leap out from theWar of the Worlds crash set.
 The dead and dying abound.
-For 2012, for the first time, visitors will have a chance to stop and take photos in front of the Psycho House instead of being forced past by staff.

 Buy your tickets in advance because the event does sell out.
 People start lining up around 5 pm for gates to open at 7.
 If it's in your budget, I highly recommend getting Front of the Line Passes to avoid waits of 40 minutes or more.
 Since the Tram is one of the most popular attractions and the lines get really long, I would head there first.
 On Thursdays and Sundays, the Terror Tram closes the line at 10 pm.

 Check the FAQs on the website for early bird discounts at CityWalk venues with your Halloween Horror Night ticket.